-British Accent for American Actors
+British Accent Training for American Actors

 A Lesson Structure Catered Towards American Actors